emerald-dao/beginner-cadence-course/chapter4.0/day4/README.md

 Before we get into controlling who can "mint" (or create) an NFT, let's talk about transferring.
 How can we transfer an NFT from one account to another?

 Well, if you recall, only the owner of a Collection can `withdraw` from their Collection.
 However, anyone can `deposit` into another persons Collection.
-This is perfect for us, because it means we will only need access to 1 AuthAccount: the peron who will be transferring (aka withdrawing) the NFT!
+This is perfect for us, because it means we will only need access to 1 AuthAccount: the person who will be transferring (aka withdrawing) the NFT!
 Let's spin up a transaction to transfer an NFT:

 *Note: This is assuming you've already set up both accounts with a Collection.*